‘The show was stunning, something that people will remember for a long time.’ Rebecca Legg, Creative Scene Commissioner

 ‘Tonight I watched the most beautiful piece of outdoor theatre I've ever seen.
 It told the story of the history of Batley through archive and contemporary film, music, fireworks and images created by local actors.
 It ended with the line "more in common than that which divides us" - at which point I burst into tears.’

 Wendy Storey (film contributor):

 ‘From start to finish I was totally captivated.
 It told the history of Batley in a way I have never seen before and covered so very much right up to the present day.
 It was stunningly beautiful, poignant and emotional and got everyone thinking.
-The narration was superb, you could hear every word.
+The narration was superb.
 The film was just right and covered our community perfectly.
 Huge congratulations for doing this for Batley, my birthplace of which I am so proud.’